akebu6/MLOps-Demo/README.md

 # MLOps-Demo
-For learning MLOps purposes only.
+This repo is designed for learning MLOps purposes only.
 This is part of the Microsoft AI Learning Challenge